GaloisInc/ghc-srcspan-plugin/examples/blog.md

 As an alternative, we could use a pre-processor to transform the original Haskell code by adding explicit references to the source locations.
 But that's a bit unsatisfactory because now the code we write is no longer the same code GHC sees, which means that errors thrown by GHC will refer to incorrect locations.
 Luckily for us, GHC includes support for *compiler plugins* so users can implement their own optimization passes.
 So, today we're going to implement an optimization pass that optimizes usability rather than performance.

-## blergh
+## Strategy

 GHC allows users to write optimization passes over [Core], the first of a few intermediate representations used by GHC.
-Core is a simple language with just a handful of data constructors, essentially[^actually]
+Core is a simple language with just a handful of data constructors, essentially [^actually]

 ```haskell
 data CoreExpr